-In addition to the attached, any project with a Stormwater BMP subject to the Stormwater Management Rules, N.J.A.C.
-7:8, must include a detailed maintenance plan.
-The detailed maintenance plan must include all of the items identified in Stormwater Management Rules, N.J.A.C.
+Be advised a detailed maintenance plan is mandatory for any project with a Stormwater BMP subject to the Stormwater Management Rules, N.J.A.C.
+7:8.
+The plan must include all the items identified in the Stormwater Management Rules, N.J.A.C.
 7:8-5.8.
 Such items include, but are not limited to, the list of inspection and maintenance equipment and tools, specific corrective and preventative maintenance tasks, indication of problems in the system, and training of maintenance personnel.
-Additional information can be found in Chapter 8: Maintenance of the New Jersey Stormwater Best Management Manual.
+Additional information can be found in Chapter 8: Maintenance and Retrofit of Stormwater Management Measures.